oracle/fmw-kubernetes/docs-source/content/oam/manage-oam-domains/monitoring-oam-domains.md

 #### Cleanup

 To uninstall the Prometheus, Grafana, WebLogic Monitoring Exporter and the deployments, you can run the `$WORKDIR/monitoring-service/kubernetes/delete-monitoring.sh` script.
-For usage details execute `./delete-monitoring.sh -h`
+For usage details execute `./delete-monitoring.sh -h`.

 1. To uninstall run the following command: